alexravenna/visualstudio-docs/docs/containers/container-build.md

 Dockerfiles created by Visual Studio for .NET Framework projects (and for .NET Core projects created with versions of Visual Studio prior to Visual Studio 2017 Update 4) aren't multistage Dockerfiles.
 The steps in these Dockerfiles don't compile your code.
 Instead, when Visual Studio builds a .NET Framework Dockerfile, it first compiles your project using MSBuild.
 When that succeeds, Visual Studio then builds the Dockerfile, which simply copies the build output from MSBuild into the resulting Docker image.
 Because the steps to compile your code aren't included in the Dockerfile, you can't build .NET Framework Dockerfiles using `docker build` from the command line.
 You should use MSBuild to build these projects.

-To build an image for single Docker container project, you can use MSBuild with the `/t:ContainerBuild` command option.
-This command tells MSBuild to build the target `ContainerBuild` rather than the default target `Build`.
+To build an image for a single Docker container project, you can use MSBuild with the `/t:ContainerBuild` command option.
+This option tells MSBuild to build the target `ContainerBuild` rather than the default target `Build`.
 For example:

 ```cmd
 MSBuild MyProject.csproj /t:ContainerBuild /p:Configuration=Release